cited/JRI-Publisher/docs/resources/security.rst

 Security
 **********************

-As with JasperReportsIntegration, JRI Publisher should be run behind a firewall with access to port 8080 and 1521 restriced to the database server.
+Please use the Security Tab on your installation to address common security issues.

-You should also change the Webmin port, as well as disable root access via SSH.
+You should also change the Webmin port, SSH port, disable root access via SSH.

 .. note::
     All Tomcat and JRI services are owned and run by user tomcat with minimal privilages.